Wilson breaks out of scoring funk, Avs beat Blackhawks 4-2

 The two teams face each other again Sunday as part of a back-to-back, home-and-home set.

+“We played pretty solid for the most part,” Crawford said.
+“It’s still not good enough.
+We’ve got to bring a little bit more.”

-Gustafsson scored with 7:56 remaining on a shot from the blue line, but Brassard wrapped things up on an empty-net goal with 2:20 left.
+Gustafsson scored with 7:56 remaining on a shot from the blue line to make it 3-2.
+But Brassard wrapped things up on an empty-net goal with 2:20 left.

 There was a scary moment in the second period when defenseman Tyson Barrie was hit near the eye by the stick of David Kampf with Colorado on the power play.
 Barrie quickly skated toward the locker room holding his face.